Healthcare Topics Career Advice Topics

 Under the MedCerts Certified Medical Administrative Assistant program, successful students receive a National Healthcareer Association (NHA) certification.

-Upon completion of your program and exam, you’ll receive a highly respected certification from one of the largest allied health certification providers.
+Upon completion of the Medical Administrative Assistant program and exam, you’ll receive a highly respected certification from one of the largest allied health certification providers.

 Since 1989, NHA has awarded over 750,000 certifications for healthcare professionals in fields like medical assisting, phlebotomy, and pharmacy.
 The exams cover standardized skills in specialized areas recognized by the healthcare industry as coveted skills the most reliable professionals need to do their jobs well.

 If you’re ready to start getting even more respect from potential employers while establishing a rewarding career, it may be time to look into becoming a CMAA.